loscrossos/crossos_setup/README.md

 ## Vision

 This project focuses on:
+- Learn-Once-Use-Forever: What you learn should ideally apply to any OS.
 - Cross-Platform Eco-Systems: Install essential tools that work seamlessly across all major operating systems.
 - Open Source first: free open source apps where possible.
 Free-Proprietary apps only when essential.
 Only free apps!
 - Bloat-free defaults - no unused packages and clutter.
 Lets stay efficient!
 - Optional AI/dev setup - Ready-to-go AI enabled Python setup (CUDA-enabled for Windows/Linux)
 - Safe & transparent - No admin rights until you approve.
 No system-hacks: only safe settings using official system mechanisms.
 Optmizations on the edge of this remain optional.
 - Free Information.
 All information and code is free! we should not pay for wisdom.

 Perfect for:
 - Developers who work across OSes
 - Designers, writers, or researchers who switch devices
 - Anyone who wants a clean, efficient setup

 ## Mission

 what you will find here:
+- Information on how to setup your system so that you can move with ease across MacOS, Windows and Linux.
 - Installers for automatic software setup of OS independent configurations for diverse areas
 - Information on how to get OS independent workflows using the best software available
 - step-by-step guides to get to your goal